Fiserv/firstvision-apac/docs/APIs/Account-Management/Update_Token_Suppression_Indicator.md

 # Update Token Supress Indicator

 This service is used to update the token supress Indicator for given account.
-0 and 1 are valid values.
-0 indicates supress token is inactive whereas 1 indicates supress token is active.

 ## Endpoint